-The EU Disability Card will be taken into use in Finland during 2018.
+The EU Disability Card has been taken into use in Finland in June 2018.
 Persons with disabilities can use the card both in Finland and in other EU member states to easily prove their disability or need of assistance when, for example, travelling by public transport or participating in sports or culture events.
 The EU Disability Card is voluntary and cannot be used to obtain social benefits.
-A nominal fee is charged when the card is issued.
+A fee of 10 euros is charged when the card is issued.

 This universal card will allow service providers to develop their services.
 Persons with disabilities can be taken into consideration better than before.

 The EU Disability Card will be similar in all the European countries in which it is taken into use.
-It will contain a photo of the card holder, text in braille, and a hologram ID.
-On the back side, it will be possible to include symbols and a QR code, in which users can store information about their need for help and support.
+It contains a photo of the card holder, text in braille, and a hologram ID.
+On the back side, it is possible to include symbols and a QR code, in which users can store information about their need for help and support.
 Some of the persons entitled to use the card can have the symbol A (assistant) included on their card.

 Apart from Finland, the EU Disability Card will be taken into use in Slovenia, Belgium, Italy, Cyprus, Malta, Estonia, and Romania.

-For the time being, the EU Disability Card is not yet in use in Finland, and it is not yet possible to apply for it.
-When the card is taken into use in Finland, you will not need a separate entitlement decision to be able to apply for it.
+You don’t need a separate entitlement decision to be able to apply for the EU Disability Card.
 You can apply for the EU Disability Card if you have a valid decision that has been issued to you earlier.
 During the first three-year trial period (2018–2020), you will be eligible to apply for the card if you have been granted any of the following benefits or services:

 - Kela’s disability allowance for persons under 16 years